teroyks/knowledge/misc/podcasts.md

 ## Movies

 [Kermode and Mayo’s Film Review](https://www.bbc.co.uk/programmes/b00lvdrj) – Wittertainment at its wittertainiest.
 Mark Kermode is my favorite movie critic: insightful, funny, versatile, with vast knowledge of the world of cinema.
-And not above getting into silly bickering with co-host Mayo or every now and then launching into an epic rant about something or other.
+And not above getting into silly bickering with co-host Mayo or every now and then launching into an epic rant about something or other

+## Science Fiction

+[Our opinions are correct](https://www.ouropinionsarecorrect.com) – Science fiction writer Charlie Jane Anders and science journalist Annalee Newitz discuss various topics around science fiction, its meaning, society, etc. Emphasis on books but also covers movies & tv, fandom, comics, etc.

+[Welcome to Night Vale](http://www.welcometonightvale.com) – a community radio show from the small town of Night Vale.
+The host Cecil keenly observes as the citizens of Night Vale go about their daily lives which include the Sheriff’s secret police, a faceless old woman who secretly lives in your house, and a dog park.
+Except that people aren’t allowed in the dog park.
+Dogs aren’t allowed in the dog park.
+Who told you about the dog park anyway?
+And what happened to the five-headed dragon?